Ekaterina-Rudenko/medicalweb/README.md

 - change language
 - see his/her profile info
 - change password
-- add/update sevice
+- add/update service
+- see all services
-- see/filter services by specialization
+- filter services by specialization
 - add specialization
 - add doctor
 - see/update doctor profile
+- see all doctors
-- see/filter doctors
+- filter doctors
 - add administrator
 - see/update admin profile
 - block/unblock patient/doctor/admin
-- see visits
+- see all visits
 - filter visits by date, doctor
 - change visit status